Wimmics/HOWTO_Virtuoso-Docker/Basic/Installation.md

 ```
 docker pull openlink/virtuoso-opensource-7:7.2
 ```
-Before running the container for the first time it is necessary to create a dba password and store it in the $VIRTUOSO-DBA-PWD env variable.
+Before running the container for the first time it is necessary to create a dba password and store it in the $VIRTUOSO_DBA_PWD env variable.
 (We choose to set the variable in the user's .bashrc file.
 If you do the same remember to restart the user's session.)

 The Openlink virtuoso image offers a mounting point `/database/` where the folder containing the database files and the `.ini` file can be mounted to make the data and configuration persistent.